 The first step to designing the right kind of packaging, understands your target audience.
 You need to take into account their age, their beliefs, their culture, their specific needs, their expectations and a lot more.
 The ideal packaging for a product targeted for teenagers would be a lot different from the ones targeted towards executives.
 If you are packing a product for the elderly, the package must be easy to open but you can choose to make it a bit interesting (and complicated) if you are targeting people in their mid 20’s.

 2. Size Matters

 If your product comes as a set of four different items, it would be economical and to design a single package that accommodates all of them.
 However, you will need to ensure that the package informs about the items adequately and that there is a consistency in all the items.
-Alternatively, if you are offering the four different items to be brought separately, you will have to think about packaging ideas that minimize the cost and facilitate ease of access.
+Alternatively, if you are offering the four different items to be brought separately, you will have to decide between custom boxes, folding cartons, or other comparable packaging, in order to minimize the cost and facilitate ease of access.
 The choice will also be highly dependent on the first point.

 3. The Packaging Material